Generation of Love

 "Generation of Love" is a song recorded by German band Masterboy.
-It was released in June 1995 and is taken from their album of the same name.
+It was released in June 1995, by Barclay and Polydor Records, as the first single from their fourth album of the same name (1995).
+The female vocals are performed by band member Trixi Delgado.

-Background

-The female vocals are performed by Trixi Delgado.
 The song is one of the band's most successful singles in terms of peak positions on the charts.
-It achieved success in many European countries, particularly in Finland, where it peaked at number 6 and in France, where it peaked at number 8 and stayed on the chart (top-50) for 13 weeks.
+It achieved success in many European countries, particularly in Finland, where it peaked at number six and in France, where it peaked at number eight and stayed on the chart (top-50) for 13 weeks.
 The song was also a hit in Austria and in Belgium (Wallonia), where it remained ranked in the top-40 for 18 weeks.
 On the Eurochart Hot 100, "Generation of Love" reached number 35.
-In 2006, it was re-released in a remixed version with Freedom Williams and Linda Rocco in featuring, but was much less successful.
+In 2006, it was re-released in a remixed version featuring Freedom Williams and Linda Rocco, but was less successful.
 This version is included on Masterboy's 2006 studio album US-Album.
 The artwork of the remixes used the same picture, but with different colours (red, blue, gray).

 Music video

-The music video for "Generation of Love" was directed by Jonathan Bate in summer of 1995.
+The accompanying music video for "Generation of Love" was directed by Jonathan Bate in summer of 1995 and filmed in Oil-Factory Studios, London.
+It was A-listed on German music television channel VIVA in July 1995.